 Virtually all of the lumber in the Spirit of 1608 comes from trees toppled by Hurricane Isabel in 2003.
 Utilizing a donated sawmill, 63 volunteers at the museum labored more than 4000 hours in a process that included hauling trees, milling lumber, building frames, spiling, steaming and fitting planks, forging fittings and caulking seams.
 Spirit of 1608’s keel was laid January 17, 2006.
 She was christened on July 14, 2006.

 The Smith Barge has been featured in the award-winning PBS documentary series NOVA and in keystone events throughout Virginia and Maryland.
 In June, 2007, the barge and her volunteer crew sailed from their home port of Reedville, Virginia to Washington, D.C. where they highlighted at the Smithsonian Folklife Festival.
 Spirit of 1608 and her crew of costumed interpreters are welcomed at schools, museums, parks and commemorative events across the Chesapeake Bay Region.

 The John Smith boat is the traveling face of the museum and goes to many different type of events throughout Virginia.
 The crew dresses in period costumes and informs visitors of the history of John Smith’s travels in the Virginia area.
 Volunteers are also vital in the setup of the boat once it reaches a destination.
 Currently, our crew has shrunk to three volunteers which is the bare minimum for setting up the mast for each venue.

 The Spirit of 1608 and her crew are available for events.
-To schedule their appearance at your event, please call the museum office for details and availability at 804.453.6529
+To check availability for an appearance at your event, please call the museum office at 804.453.6529.